jepler/novelwriting/README.md

 ```
 The entire grammar is a series of "rules" followed by two semicolons and then additional Python code required by the rules. "python-code" is any sequence of characters up to the end of the file.

-A rules has a name, an optional parameter list, and a list of alternatives it produces.
+A rule has a name, an optional parameter list, and a list of alternatives it produces.
 A rules that takes parameters is called a "parameterized rule".
 ```
 rule: Name opt-params ":" alt ";";
 opt-params: NOTHING | "(" Name [ "," Name ]* ")";